WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 Both of them perform the same optimization - having the user profile item "weight" less, thus making each operation on that item cheaper.

+#### Splitting items and global tables

+Be aware of the eventual consistency when using the "split-item" pattern and global tables.
+Since you have to issue multiple writes to update an item associated with a single identity, there might be a point in time when some parts of the item are in inconsistent state (The `name` item is up to date, but the `surname` item write is still in-flight).

+I've written about this topic [on the Stedi blog](https://www.stedi.com/blog/how-to-ensure-cross-region-data-integrity-with-amazon-dynamodb-global-tables).

 ### Use TTL feature to purge unused data

 DDB exposes a feature where, given an attribute marked as "TTL" (the name of the attribute does not matter, you have to say which attribute is the "TTL attribute") items will be deleted when the TTL expires.

 It's not instantaneous though.
 There might be up to 48 hours of delay between "TTL" expiring and the item being deleted.
-This is due to the fact that the sweeper that runs the deletion is spun up on spare capacity of DDB (source: https://youtu.be/S02CRffcoX8?t=1368)
+This is due to the fact that the sweeper that runs the deletion is spun up on spare capacity of DDB (source: <https://youtu.be/S02CRffcoX8?t=1368>)

 ### Filter or GSI